gaperez64/pomdps-reveal/README.md

 visualize the belief-support automaton on which the analysis of almost-sure winning is realized.
 Check the help message of the script to determine what arguments it requires.

+## Checking almost-sure reachability
+The `asreach.py` utility can be used to compute the belief supports from which it is possible to reach a given set of target states with probability 1.